-Accelerate the implementation of Article 14 of the WHO FCTC and its guidelines on tobacco cessation support.
+Accelerate the implementation of tobacco cessation support in line with Article 14 of the WHO FCTC and its guidelines.

-Ratify the WHO FCTC protocol to eliminate the illicit trade in tobacco products and adopt tracking and tracing standards in line with the WHO FCTC Illicit Trade protocol in 2017.
+Ratify the WHO FCTC Protocol to eliminate the illicit trade in tobacco products and adopt tracking and tracing standards in line with the Protocol.

 Invest in research to monitor and measure the effect of tobacco control policies in line with Article 20 of the WHO FCTC.